streamdata-gallery-organizations/urban-airship/_listings/urban-airship/push-post-postman.md

   "info": {
     "name": "Urban Airship Post Push",
     "_postman_id": "217e5db4-a455-4ee5-8b02-43c2269d950f",
     "description": "Sends a push message to one or more users.
-Only one of aliases, tags, or device_pins is required, but they can be mixed and matched as much as you’d like.", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
+Only one of aliases, tags, or device_pins is required, but they can be mixed and matched as much as you???d like.", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
   "item": [